By default, there are no Monitored Tokens. This means that the system monitors

 to remove specific tokens.
 Specify the token IDs you want to delete, and they

-will be excluded from the list.
+are excluded from the list.

 To replace tokens with Monitored Tokens, use